heyjiawei/learnInPublic/babel.md

 - Basically, you can use built-ins such as Promise, Set, Symbol, etc.- , as well use all the Babel features that require a polyfill seamlessly, without global pollution, - making it extremely suitable for libraries.
 - A secondary feature of this plugin is reduce code duplication.
 Babel uses very small helpers for common functions such as `_extend`.
 By default this will be added to every file that requires it.
 The plugin will have all helpers reference `@babel/runtime` module to avoid duplication across your compiled output.
 The runtime will be compiled into your build

-- Make sure you include @babel/runtime as a dependency.
+- Make sure you include @babel/runtime as a dependency. `$ npm install --save babel-runtime`

 The transform-runtime transformer plugin does three things: